pelagios/recogito2-places-geonames/README.md

   in this repository due to filesize restrictions; the script will download it from GeoNames automatically)_
 * `shapes_simplified_low.txt` - simplified country boundaries
-* The package additionally includes Wikidata links for XX,XXX records, base on the file `wikidata_geonames.csv`.
+* The package additionally includes Wikidata links for 87,548 records, base on the file `wikidata_geonames.csv`.

 ### Releases